Here are Prathamesh Mallyas views on commodities market

-Watch the interview of Prathamesh Mallya, Sr. Research Analyst, Commodities & Currencies at Angel Commodities with Manisha Gupta on CNBC-TV18.
+Watch the interview of Prathamesh Mallya, Sr. Research Analyst-Commodities & Currencies at Angel Commodities Broking with Manisha Gupta on CNBC-TV18.
 He spoke about the current trend in commodities market.

 Like this story, share it with millions of investors on M3